Exposing Paradise, Living Like a Lucian

 Just One Tip: I had a police escort to the public washroom in downtown Castries.
 Stay in the tourist area!

 When visiting the capital city of Castries, it is prudent that you stay within the tourist area, as it doesn’t take much to wonder into forbidden territory.
 In particular, avoid visiting the area of Morne du Don, just outside of Castries.
 You guessed it correctly, this is the area I stayed when visiting my friend.
 I was unable to wander, or even leave the house without protection.
-The people in this area do not take kindly to tourists, especially white tourists.
-Whenever leaving the house on my own, my friend arranged to have a policeman escort me to my destination.
-Not all visitors will be afforded this luxury, so wander with extreme caution.

 JUST ONE UPDATE: Since 2021, there has been an uprise in crime, including murder, sexual assault and armed robbery, which are mostly gang related.
+If you stay in the tourists areas, you’ll be fine.

 The Lucian’s are extremely hard working people, often working 6 day weeks, 12 hour days, under difficult working conditions, and for very little money.
 Despite this, they are extremely happy people that know how to let loose and have fun.
 Join in their Friday night “jump ups” to see for yourself….a true Lucian experience.